 “There’s hope for you boys yet,” he compliments us.
-We both agree that it felt great after the night’s out of character activities.
+We both agree that we felt great after the night’s out of character activities.
 Kids are kids, everywhere.

 Friday afternoon, and school is out for the weekend – our weekend.
 We’re all loose and past worrying how well our songs will do.

 Jack describes our mood, “We be buzzin’ like flies on a pile of dog shit.”

 Checking in with Jay, he says Tom from Gainesville is waiting for us at Michael’s.

 “Shit, we have a high school thing we have to do.
 He’ll be bored.”

 “Naw.
 He says he wants to hang out and get to know you all.”

 “Yeah.
 What better place than a high school swim meet?”

 I’m so glad we don’t have to practice.
 Time for fun.